 Let’s look at Ethereum from a technical point of view and let’s compare it to Bitcoin as well.
 What are the differences between these two?

 As mentioned already, Ethereum has designed for a different purpose.
 Bitcoin is a peer-to-peer currency, it’s a store of value and also digital gold.
 Ethereum is a platform for smart contracts and decentralized apps.
 This doesn’t mean that you can’t build programs on top of Bitcoin.
-You can, but Bitcoin isn’t really built for that purpose like Ethereum is.
+You can, but Bitcoin isn’t really created for that purpose.

 Both have a massive advantage called the network effect.
 This means the advantage of being the first in the market and getting the best brains and developers behind them.
-Even if there are plenty of competitors for Ethereum, it still has the most apps and developers.
-Ethereum has been out there for over five years, while EOS, TRON, Tezos, and such have had their MainNets out barely for two years.
+Over time, this advantage usually gets bigger.

-The main difference between Ethereum and 3rd generation platforms (EOS, TRON, Tezos etc.) comes from the consensus algorithm.
+The main difference between Ethereum and 3rd generation platforms is the consensus algorithm.
 Ethereum’s Proof of Work requires physical miners, as we’ve already learned.
-Third generation platforms are based on Proof of Stake variations, where miners are replaced with validators.
+Third-generation platforms are based on Proof of Stake variations, where miners are replaced with validators.
 There are essentially token holders, who are staking (= locking) a large number of tokens.

 If we forget the technical differences, it’s all about getting the best programmers, developers, and Dapps.
 Think about the differences between Android and iOs.
-In the end, it’s all about the apps being developed on each platform.
-The mobile world is a bit different though since the most popular apps are usually built on both platforms.
-This is not the case in the crypto world.
+In the end, it’s all about which operating system has the most popular apps.
+Which platform has the killer app everyone wants to use?

 Each platform tries to get the best developers and support them in building value and applications.
 There are also lots of developers building the platform and framework itself.
 Ethereum has currently four times more devs than any other project, which happens to be Bitcoin.